Our List of the Most Affordable Online MFT Programs

 Ways to Lower the Cost of Your Online MFT Degree

-If you are currently a working professional, tuition assistance may be available through your employer.
-Federal tax law allows you to receive up to $5,250 in tuition reimbursement every academic year that you don’t need to claim on your federal taxes.
+If you are currently a working professional, especially in counseling, social services, or another relevant field, tuition assistance and/or reimbursement may be available through your employer.
+Federal tax law allows you to receiveup to $5,250 in tuition reimbursement every academic year that you don’t need to claim on your federal taxes.
 Funds can be used for tuition, books, miscellaneous campus and technology fees, and some school-related supplies.

 Western Michigan University